hkLAU/GMT_tutorial_naturalearth/README.md

-# GMT_tutorial_naturalearth
-create .gmt vectors from Natural Earth vectors
+# create .gmt vectors from Natural Earth vector packs in GrassGIS